-Continue on for answers to frequently asked questions about the customer data platform; a thorough overview of the past, present, and future CDP landscape; and insights into how large-scale brands can make the most of the marketing technology for their strategies.
+Continue on for answers to frequently asked questions about the customer data platform; a thorough overview of the past, present, and future CDP landscape; and in-depth insights into how your organization can make the most of the modern technology.

 Table of Contents

 What Is a Customer Data Platform (CDP)?

 Let’s begin with the most obvious question on the minds of many business professionals today: “What is a customer data platform?”
 The answer depends on who you ask.

 For starters, these are the CDP definitions from the well-known martech analyst firms:

 - Gartner: “A CDP is a marketing system that unifies a company’s customer data from marketing and other channels to enable customer modeling and optimize the timing and targeting of messages and offers.”